Discover more from Blackbird Spyplane

 Probably Ezra’s greatest achievement, though?
 He’s amassed a world-class variety of dope under-the-radar joints, ranging from a vintage Japan-made Sony rugby to some Papyrused-out “Advice from a BLUEBERRY” merch to a beautiful Mister Mort x Manastash Gorilla Fleece that we covet with the fury of 1,000 suns.

-Since BLACKBIRD SPYPLANE is yr no. 1 source across all media for recon on dope under-the-radar joints, and since Ezra is the homie, we asked him to tell us about one particularly cherished item in his joint-arsenal.
+Since Blackbird Spyplane is your no. 1 source across all media for recon on dope under-the-radar joints, and since Ezra is the homie, we asked him to tell us about one particularly cherished item in his joint-arsenal.
 He chose an excellent 1995 Grateful Dead t-shirt he’s loved since he was a kid…

 “Apparently the Dead made a lot of these, but the long sleeve version in this color is rare: It’s this vibey, slightly brown tie-dye that doesn't even read as tie-dye, more like tea-stained.
 I like bright tie-dye, but it’s not for me — I’ve always liked crunchy shirts that aren't super bright.”

-Ezra: “There’s a Bob Weir song called ‘Looks Like Rain,’ from one of his solo albums.
+Ezra Koenig: “There’s a Bob Weir song called ‘Looks Like Rain,’ from one of his solo albums.
 The Dead would play it here and there, but it’s a deep cut, it’s not ‘Trucking.’
 It’s a tender Bob ballad.
-So I like how the shirt is referencing a deeper song, but also it just works as a parody where you see the classic characters getting into some outdoorsy shit.
+So I like how the shirt is referencing a deeper song, but also it just works as a parody where you see the classic characters getting into some outdoorsy s**t.

-Spyplane: Did you buy yrs from that kid at summer camp?
+Blackbird Spyplane: Did you buy yours from that kid at summer camp?

-Ezra: “No, but a few years ago I started following @deadhead on IG, a true Dead Head who’s collected many great shirts.
+Ezra Koenig: “No, but a few years ago I started following @deadhead on IG, a true Dead Head who’s collected many great shirts.
 One day he posted that he was gonna put this in his store and it’s one of the only times in my life I actually set an alarm to make sure I wouldn’t miss something going up for sale.
-Most of the time I say, ‘That’s cool, but I don’t need to have it.’”
+Most of the time I say, ‘That’s cool, but I don’t need to have it.’

 “When I was like 17 I got really fascinated by preppy clothes, and L.L.
 Bean was the only brand I owned that remotely intersected with that world.
 But I associate it more with a kind of frugal East Coast middle-class vibe, as opposed to a true upper-class look.